jmcooper/angular-hogwarts-tdd-kata/README.md

 ---

-Young Wizard, you will be creating Hogwarts online student registration.
+Young Wizard, you will be creating Hogwart's online student registration.
 Professor Neville Longbottom will guide you.

 Because you are a highly disciplined Wizard, you will be writing your code test first.

 Setup
 -----

-You will have two file loaded into Firefox:
+You will have two files loaded into Firefox:

 ``file://.../app/index.html``
 ``file://.../ test/HogwartsTests.hmtl``